DustinHall/dustinhall.github.io/reading-notes/git-intro.md

 #### Checking File Status

-The `$ git status` command will show the state of files.
-This will tell you which branch you are on as well as tracked "working directory clean" or untracked.
+The `git status` command will show the state of files.
+This will tell you which branch you are on as well as tracked, "working directory clean", or untracked.

 #### Tracking and Staging a New File

-You can track a single file with the command `git add filename` or all files with `$ git add *`.
+You can track a single file with the command `git add filename` or all files with `git add *`.
 After using these the files are tracked and staged for committing.

 You can see information regarding changes after adding a new file by using the git status command.

 ![Screen Shot 2021-06-26 at 4 11 46 PM](https://user-images.githubusercontent.com/84751034/123524573-4f144180-d699-11eb-952a-f506c7f84f34.png)

-**Committing Files** should be done after staging them using `$ git commit -m “made change x,y,z”` it is always a good idea to leave detailed messages about your changes.
-If you want to commit all files you would use `$ git commit -a`.
+**Committing Files** should be done after staging them using `git commit -m “made change x,y,z”` it is always a good idea to leave detailed messages about your changes.
+If you want to commit all files you would use `git commit -a`.

 #### Pushing Changes

-Pushing changes to a remote repository is done using `$ git push origin master`, this pushes changes from the local master branch to remote repository named origin.
+Pushing changes to a remote repository is done using `git push origin master`, this pushes changes from the local master branch to remote repository named origin.
 For cloned repositories Git gives the name origin to the server that was cloned and master to the local repository.
 These can be changed if desired.

 #### Stashing Changes